puddle-brian/AIFilmScriptGenerator/SYSTEM_SPECIFICATION.md

 - **Purpose**: Applies a proven narrative structure framework
 - **Contains**:
   - Selected story structure template (Hero's Journey, Three-Act, Save the Cat, etc.)
-  - Template-specific structural elements and their purposes
+  - Template-specific story acts and their purposes
-  - Structural element relationships and flow
+  - Story act relationships and flow
 - **Context Role**: Provides the architectural framework for story development

 ### Level 3: Generated Plot Structure
 - **Purpose**: Creates the specific plot structure for this story
 - **Contains**:
-  - Detailed structural elements with titles and descriptions
+  - Detailed story acts with titles and descriptions
-  - Character development arcs within each element
+  - Character development arcs within each act
   - Thematic progression through the structure
 - **Context Role**: Establishes the specific narrative spine that guides all scene development

-### Level 4: Plot Points (NEW - Critical Addition)
+### Level 4: Plot Points
-- **Purpose**: Creates causal story beats that connect structural elements
+- **Purpose**: Creates causal story beats that connect story acts
 - **Contains**:
-  - Specific plot points for each structural element
+  - Specific plot points for each story act
   - Causal connections using "and then" / "therefore" logic
   - Character actions and consequences at beat level
 - **Context Role**: Provides the causal narrative thread that ensures scene coherence